RandomStuffs22/ProjectX/README.md

 ProjectX: it's simply the theme
 ===============================

 **IMPORTANT**: *Thanks to this GitHub Repo you can track bugfixes and keep your ProjectX copy up to date, but keep in mind that this is a <strong>development version</strong>.
-Therefore, CSSs and JSs <strong>are not</strong> packed, although you can pack them on your own: I'll update this dev version with bugfixes and icon additions every time you will request any.
+Therefore, CSSs and JSs <strong>are not</strong> packed, although you can pack them on your own: I'll update this dev version with bugfixes and icon additions every time you will request any.*

-> **Current version** beta 0.1.5
+> **Current version** beta 0.1.6
 > **Dependencies** jQuery (automatically loaded)
 > **Author** Shade
 > **Special thanks goes to...** WebOutfit who reported me a lot of bugs and helped me fixing some of them.